-Spinal injuries are considered catastrophic injuries as they often entail permanent and life changing damages.
+Like brain injuries, spinal cord injuries are considered catastrophic injuries as they often entail permanent and life-changing damages.
 Unlike many other tissues in the body, the spinal cord does not have the ability to heal itself after suffering wounds.
 Spinal injuries can cause serious physical and psychological trauma, making them some of the most devastating injuries a victim can experience.

 Spinal injuries affect people in different ways, depending on the type of injury and the placement on the spine.
 Common symptoms of spinal injuries include:

 In a few cases, the spinal cord may only suffer partial damage or become pinched between vertebrae, and some individuals may completely recover over time.
 In other cases, however, symptoms are permanent.

 Spinal cord injuries can occur in a wide variety of ways.
 Data available from the National Spinal Cord Injury Statistical Center (NSCISC) examines the most common causes of spinal cord injuries annually.
 Since 2015, the most common causes of all spinal cord injuries across the country include the following (with percentages):

 Any type of vehicle accident can lead to a spinal cord injury, including accidents involving traditional vehicles, as well as those involving commercial trucks, bicyclists, motorcyclists, and pedestrians.
 Falls can include slip and fall incidents as well as falls from heights.
 Violence typically refers to gunshot wounds but can also include physical assaults.
 Sports incidents commonly lead to spinal cord injuries, particularly high contact sports such as football, cheerleading, and rugby.